Lipót Fejér: Biography

-During his period in the chair at Budapest Fejér led a highly successful Hungarian school of analysis.
+During his period in the chair at Budapest Fejér led a Hungarian school of analysis.
 He was the thesis advisor of mathematicians such as John von Neumann, Paul Erdős, George Pólya and Pál Turán.
-Thanks to Fejér, Hungary has developed a strong mathematical school: he has educated a new generation of students who have gone on to become eminent scientists.
+During his tenure, Hungary had developed a strong mathematical school: a new generation of educated students had formed who went on to become eminent scientists.
 As Polya recalled, a large number of them became interested in mathematics thanks to Fejér, his fascinating personality and charisma.
 Fejér gave short (no more than an hour) but very entertaining lectures and often sat with students in cafés, discussing mathematical problems and telling stories from his life and how he interacted with the world's leading mathematicians.

 Fejér's research concentrated on harmonic analysis and, in particular, Fourier series.

 Fejér collaborated to produce important papers, one with Carathéodory on entire functions in 1907 and another major work with Frigyes Riesz in 1922 on conformal mappings (specifically, a short proof of the Riemann mapping theorem).

 In 1944, Fejér was forced to resign because of his Jewish background.
 One night at the end of December 1944, members of the Arrow Cross Party stormed into his house.
 Fejér and all the residents of his house were convoyed to the banks of the Danube and were about to be shot, but were miraculously saved by a phone call "from a brave officer".
 Fejér was later found in a hospital in the city, where he was admitted "under unexplained circumstances".
 This severe trauma left a permanent mark on the scientist's mental faculties, something even he himself noticed and later often said of himself "since I became an idiot".
 Still, according to his colleagues, he kept on an even keel until mid-1950s, when he became senile.